rmetzler/bliki/wiki/git/stop-using-git-pull-to-deploy.md

 >     Again, some people might want to detect this and abort the deployment.

-Sitaram's own documentation talks about how to accomplish these when "deploying" straight out of a bare repository.
+Sitaram's own documentation talks about how to accomplish these when “deploying” straight out of a bare repository.
 That's unwise (not to mention impractical) in most cases; deployment should use a dedicated clone of the canonical repository.